ECCO-GROUP/ECCO-Dataset-Production/processing/src/README.md

       - "Force code to re-run code to get AWS credentials"
       - Re-runs aws_login code to ensure use has upto date AWS credentials.
     - *--create_factors*
-      - "ONLY creates all factors: 2D/3D factors, landmask, latlon_grid files, and sparce matrices"
+      - "ONLY creates all factors: 2D/3D factors, landmask, latlon_grid files, and sparse matrices"
       - Will create all factors and save them locally, then exits execution of master_script.py.
     - *--require_input*
       - "Requests approval from user to start executing AWS Lambda jobs for each job (eg. 0,latlon,AVG_MON,all)"